 At least that was what Lord Louis Mountbatten was hoping when he helped make arrangements for King George VI and his family to visit Dartmouth Naval College in 1939.
 Mountbatten had a deep plan in mind when he chose which cadet would escort the 13-year-old heiress to the throne, Princess Elizabeth, and her younger sister, Margaret.
 So, it was Mountbatten’s nephew, 18-year-old Prince Philip of Greece, who spent the morning entertaining the princesses by playing with trains and jumping over tennis nets.
 Later that day, as the royal yacht departed, many of the cadets rowed out after it.
 Although most turned back, the boisterous Philip kept recklessly chasing until the irritated king made an officer order “the young fool” back to land.
-All the while, Elizabeth was watching her new hero through a pair of binoculars.
+The prince was no stranger to the princesses, but that day would serve as a turning point as the young Elizabeth watched her new hero from the boat through a pair of binoculars.

 Philip, by his own admission, enjoyed the novelty of the day—he also dined with the royal family on the yacht—but he wasn’t moonstruck over his new admirer.
 At 13, Elizabeth was just too young to strike his fancy, but he may have been aware of his family’s dynastic ambitions for him.